Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 A typical experiment involves:

-A laser is focused into a small, confocal volume (~1 femtoliter) where fluorescence is excited.
-As molecules diffuse in and out, fluorescence intensity fluctuates and is recorded at nano- to micro-second resolution. - Autocorrelation-based data analysis
+A laser is focused into a small, confocal volume (~1 femtoliter) where fluorescently-labelled molecules are excited.
+As molecules diffuse in and out of this volume, fluorescence intensity fluctuates and is recorded at nano- to micro-second resolution.

 Time-resolved intensity fluctuations are analysed using autocorrelation functions to extract physical parameters like diffusion coefficients, molecular concentrations, and kinetic rates of binding or conformational change.